This Zuppa Toscana is a one pot dish and is creamy, spicy, hearty and irresistable! It simply can’t be beat.

-The weather here in Dallas has been abnormally chilly for this time of year, so, I’m taking full advantage and making lottttsa soup.
-I could live off of soup for reals and this one is most def a keeper.
+The weather here in Dallas has been abnormally chilly for this time of year, so, I’m taking full advantage and making lottttsa and lottttsa soup.
+I could live off of soup for reals and this Zuppa Toscana is one that I totally crave.

-This soup is as cozy and comforting as it comes–a 30 minute one pot wonder that’s loaded with spicy italian sausage, onion, garlic, potatoes, chicken broth, kale, and a touch of cream.
-It’s quick, simple, easy and perfect for busy weeknight dinners.
-It does call for heavy cream, however, if you don’t eat dairy, you could substitute coconut milk– I have not tried this substitution yet, but I’m fairly certain it would be yummy.Print
+This soup is so cozy and comforting- Alessandro asks for it like once a month, he loooooves it.
+It’s a 30 minute one pot wonder that’s loaded with spicy italian sausage, onion, garlic, potatoes, chicken broth, kale, and a touch of cream.
+It’s quick, simple, easy, healthy, and perfect for busy weeknight dinners.

 - 1–2 tsp olive oil